 import

-Given an object or value named myExport
+Given a value named myExport

-which has been exported from the
+which has been exported from the module my-module

-) or explicitly (using the
+or explicitly using the export

-statement), this inserts myExport
+statement, this inserts myExport

 into the current scope.